Installing NGINX Ingress Controller onto K8s Cluster:

 B. Install NGINX Ingress Controller:

 Because, I use Bare Metal / VM based setup for my K8s cluster; meaning it is not on cloud provider and it is a on-prem environment, I need to install ingress controller using a NodePort.
 So, it can be accessed from outside.
-The command below expose HTTP on port 32080 and HTTPS on port 32443.
+The command below creates an ingress controller named myingress-controller and exposes it HTTP on port 32080 and HTTPS on port 32443.

 Let you reach ingress via http://<any-worker-node-ip>:32080